crate/cloud-tutorials/docs/edge.rst

 button.
 After a short moment, the organization will be created and you can proceed.

-You will be taken to the Subscriptions tab of the overview page.
+You will be taken to the Subscriptions tab of the Organization overview page.
 You will be prompted to create a new subscription.
 However, for the purposes of CrateDB Edge deployment, you want to deploy directly into a given region, either one hosted by a cloud provider or a custom region of your own.
 (Both routes will be explained here.)
 To do so, go to the Regions tab in the same overview.

 .. _edge-create-custom: